 About Alpha Wellbeing Associates .:

 Belinda qualified as a state registered nurse in 1981 and having worked in general theatres then qualified as a registered midwife.
-Some time was spent working at the Hammersmith hospital in London before returning to Gloucestershire to work in sales with a local company who produced lifting equipment for hospitals and the community.
+Sometime was spent working in the Hammersmith hospital in London, after returning to Gloucestershire to work in sales with a local company who produced lifting equipment for hospitals and the community.

-She then worked as a school nurse for 10 years during that time she introduced a number of initiatives and developed a number of resources.
-These included the comic for boys about growing up and a puberty magazine for girls.
-The certification for quality personal social health education was achieved.
+She then worked as a school nurse for 10 years during which time she introduced a number of initiatives and developed numerous resources.
+These included a comic for boys about growing up and a puberty magazine for girls.
+The certification for quality, personal, social health education was achieved.

 In 2002 Belinda returned to study for a post graduate certificate in higher education.
 She gained this also at the University of Gloucestershire and contributed to some of their health and social care study programmes.
-This included delivery of some training packages for students she continues to support the PGCE and BED students at Francis Close Hall working with Dr Barbara Brown and her team
+This included delivery of some training packages for students she continues to support the PGCE and BED students at Francis Close Hall.

 Following redundancy in 2010 Belinda established Alpha Wellbeing Associates Ltd to meet the increasing needs of schools and colleges.
 It made sense to utilise the range of experience acquired and Belinda now works in a wide range of organisations providing training and consultation.